Stay on top of the latest

 For example, one accepted student who is passionate about cooking used a picture of a dish she was particularly proud of, highlighting that she is constantly searching for new recipes and feels great satisfaction when bringing joy to others.
 Another candidate shared an image of scuba diving with sharks, explaining how she overcame a great fear, with the encouragement of her friends, for a once-in-a-lifetime experience.
 While these examples showcase the students’ explorative and community-oriented natures, they likewise pique an interest for the reader to meet the applicants in person.

-The pick six also helps the Admissions Committee gauge your ‘fit’ with the program and community, and ensures that you have the qualities of a “Sternie.”
-This is a prime opportunity to showcase your EQ by representing the key inspirations that drive you to have a positive impact on those around you.
+The Pick Six also helps the Admissions Committee gauge your ‘fit’ with the program and community and ensures that you have the qualities of a “Sternie.”
+This NYU Stern essay is a prime opportunity to showcase your emotional quotient by representing the key inspirations that drive you to have a positive impact on those around you.
 Know that Stern values individuality, so think about presenting a range of images that can offer more insight into the various aspects of who you are.

-If you feel that there may be a weakness or gap in your application, such as those in the description, then it may be helpful to utilize the optional third essay.
-This is also an opportunity to provide more context if you did not provide a recommendation from your direct supervisor.
-It is a personal decision whether or not to make use of this essay, but it can be useful to express to the admissions committee that you recognize that there may be a gap, but you have taken steps to address it.
+If you feel that there may be a weakness or gap in your application, it may be helpful to respond to this NYU Stern supplemental essay.
+This optional essay is also an opportunity to provide more context if you did not provide a recommendation from your direct supervisor.
+It is a personal decision whether or not to complete this essay, but it can be useful to express to the admissions committee that you recognize that there may be a gap, but you have taken steps to address it.

-Finally, you don’t want to wait until the last minute to get all of the pieces of your application ready.
+Don’t want to wait until the last minute to get all of the pieces of your application ready.
 If possible, start early and take the time to do your research before writing your essays.
-This can help you with the content of what you write about.
+Research and reflection can help you pin down what you want to write about.
 Don’t worry if you can’t get your application ready in time for the first application deadline.
 It’s more important that you do what it takes to make your application as strong as possible.

 Want More Advice?